open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 The most significant part is to have a good feeling about it.

 You can continue your own work and have advanced it which gives you publications.

+We highlight the projects, you get visibility, you get something back and you're in a way part of this community.

 {{< /card2 >}}